vincentvdschaft/vincentvdschaft.github.io/_posts/2023-03-28-DAS-beamforming-EN.md

 # Ultrasound Imaging with Delay-And-Sum beamforming

 Many people have some idea of how an X-ray is made, but how an ultrasound image is created from sound is less well known.
-In this blog post, I will show how the simplest form of ultrasound imaging works.
+In this blog post, I will show how the most common technique to form an ultrasound image works.
 This technique is called **Delay-And-Sum beamforming** or DAS for short.

 First, let's look at what happens physically when making an echo and what we are actually measuring.
 To create an image with ultrasound, a *transducer* is used.
 This is a measuring instrument with a row of sensors that can transmit and receive sound waves.
 To form an image, a sound wave is first emitted.
 The sound wave moves through the tissue where it reflects on different structures.
 This reflection process is super complex, but fortunately there is a simple model for it: